chantzos/__/README.md

 animals, ... while he was building a home and pressed to obey the existing practices that he doesn't finds too much logic on them.

+This programming project, as and because, it includes so many sub projects which are more than enough to keep someone busy (for as long he can (or has the desire) to code), its natural to say that this is the project of my life's ... and for my lifetime.
+And for this I'm grateful and I feel lucky.

-# WARNING
+# WARNINGS
 This system cannot be used for complex communications or specialized tasks, as hasn't been checked on (not so) corner cases.
 It is mainly serves (besides the author) as a prototype.

-This programming project, as and because, it includes so many sub projects which are more than enough to keep someone busy (for as long he can (or has the desire) to code), its natural to say that this is the project of my life's ... and for my lifetime.
-And for this I'm grateful and I feel lucky.
+The editor is ignoring tabs by decision and this wont change³.
+I'm thinking seriously to use tab in Normal|Insert mode for completions.
+Anyway currently there is no way to insert tab and probably this wont change.

+The editor hardcodes two languages, Hellenic and English (change with F10).

 p.s., ideal, nobody really wants to write any code to handle an exchangeable bad file format that doesn't obey conformation with established standards, but the last one can do is to notify the sender/creator to get attention, as every body deserves that treatment and so do i.

 ## THANKS
 Special thanks to John E. Davis who wrote S-Lang, but and to all (uncountable)